m4n0b0dy/Doom/README.md

 conn: postgresql connection object\
 artist_list: list of artist names that map to DB records\
-returns list of strings that are names of new JSON files
+returns: list of strings that are names of new JSON files

 ### rap_db guide
 Pretty much all functions in this library interact with our database of lyrics.
 Some are for data management/saving.
 Given their jobs, they don't return anything unless stating otherwise